University Professorial Fellow Charles Darwin University, Darwin, NT, Australia

 Research Associate Museums & Art Galleries of the Northern Territory, Australia

-Dr. Berra is the author of over 80 scientific papers and 7 books including Evolution and the Myth of Creationism published by Stanford University Press in 1990.
+Dr. Berra is the author of over 85 scientific papers and 8 books including Evolution and the Myth of Creationism published by Stanford University Press in 1990.
 His book A Natural History of Australia (Academic Press, 1998) features 200 of his color photographs, 220 line drawings and maps, and over 500 references.
 Freshwater Fish Distribution featuring 169 maps, 324 fish drawings and 1,700 references was published by University of Chicago Press in 2007.
 Charles Darwin: The Concise Story of an Extraordinary Man, was published by Johns Hopkins University Press in 2009 and features 60 b/w illustrations and 16 color plates.
 It examines the life of Darwin, his writings and significance to western thought.
-His latest book, Darwin & His Children: His Other Legacy, was published by Oxford University Press in 2013.
+Darwin & His Children: His Other Legacy, was published by Oxford University Press in 2013.
 It describes the lives of Darwin’s 10 children from birth to death.
+His most recent book, Bourbon: What the Educated Drinker Should Know will be published in Spring 2019.

-Professor Berra was a member of the Board of Governors of the American Society of Ichthyologists and Herpetologists from 1989 until 2014.
-He is Research Associate at the Museums and Art Galleries of the Northern Territory in Darwin, Australia
+Professor Berra was a member of the Board of Governors of the American Society of Ichthyologists and Herpetologists from 1989 until 2014 and was reelected to another term from 2018-2022.
+He is Research Associate at the Museums and Art Galleries of the Northern Territory in Darwin, Australia.

 Lecture topics include: